decentraland/adr/content/ADR-137-new-friend-request.md

   participant renderer
   participant kernel

-note left of renderer: the user accept a friend request from the pop-up renderer->kernel: AcceptFriendship(acceptFriendshipPayload{messageId:'<unique-id>', friendRequestId: '<any id>'}) note right of kernel: ask the server to accept the friend request. note left of kernel: in case of success kernel-->renderer: AcceptFriendshipConfirmation(acceptFriendshipConfirmationPayload) note left of renderer: remove the new entry from the RECEIVED requests list note left of renderer: add a new entry in the notifications panel note left of kernel: in case the friend request has a non-empty message body note right of kernel: the message of the request must be registered as part of the messages history of that user kernel-->renderer: Add the chat message and increase the unseen notifications counter for that specific user note left of renderer: display the unseen message as usual note left of kernel: in case of error kernel-->renderer: AcceptFriendshipError(acceptFriendshipErrorPayload) note left of renderer: show the error
+note left of renderer: The user accepts a friend request from the pop-up. renderer->kernel: AcceptFriendRequest(AcceptFriendRequestPayload{ friendRequestId: '<id>'}) note right of kernel: Ask the server to accept the friend request. kernel-->renderer: AcceptFriendRequestReply({ message: { reply: AcceptFriendRequestReplyOk | error: int }}) note left of renderer: In case of success, add a new entry in the notifications panel and remove the new entry from the RECEIVED requests list. note left of renderer: In case of error, show the error. note right of kernel: In case of success, if the friend request has a non-empty message body, it must be registered as part of the messages history of that user. kernel-->renderer: Add the chat message and increase the unseen notifications counter for that specific user. note left of renderer: Display the unseen message as usual.
 ```

 ```
-acceptFriendshipPayload {
+AcceptFriendRequestPayload {
-    messageId: string,
-    friendRequestId: string
+  string friend_request_id = 1;
 }
 ```

 ```
-acceptFriendshipConfirmationPayload{
-    messageId: string,
-    friendRequest: friendRequestPayload
+AcceptFriendRequestReplyOk {
+  FriendRequestInfo friend_request = 1;
 }
 ```

 ```
-acceptFriendshipErrorPayload{
-    messageId: string,
-    errorCode: int (refer to listOfErrorCodes)
+AcceptFriendRequestReply {
+  oneof message {
+    AcceptFriendRequestReplyOk reply = 1;
+    FriendshipErrorCode error = 2;
+  }
 }
 ```